-Learn how to apply for the High Sierra Camp Lottery for next season or call (801) 559-4909 for the current season's availability
+Learn how to apply for the High Sierra Camp Lottery.

 For all Ranger Guided Hikes, you can meet your ranger at the Tuolumne Meadows Lodge the evening before your trip begins.
 Check at the Tuolumne Meadows Lodge front desk for the meeting time and place the day before your trip starts.

 It is very common to experience the effects of high altitude such as headaches, dehydration and sometimes nausea.
 To avoid this experience, your Ranger Guides recommend staying in the high country for two nights before the trip begins.
 Many people stay at either White Wolf Lodge or Tuolumne Meadows Lodge the night before to get used to the altitude and to be nearby for the 8:15 - 8:30 am start the following morning.